brajeshwar/brajeshwar.github.io/about.md

 ## Work

-I migrated to Mumbai[^Mumbai] in Aug 1999 to kick-start my career.
+I migrated and reached Mumbai[^Mumbai] on Aug 2, 1999 to kick-start my career.
 I soon fell in love with the city, the speed, and the pace at which things get done.

 After job-hunting for a month, I landed my first job as a Computer Graphic Designer in a Comic Magazine Startup.
 As part of the test for the job, they gave me a Floppy-Disk which contains the files to complete a graphic editing task.
 In those early days, I was crashing at the Mumbai University Hostel and had no access to a computer.
 I went about an hour early for the Interview and finished the job at an Internet café[^InternetCafe] nearby.
 Well, they were impressed with the task and my story on how I completed it.
 I started work the following week.